-ATTEST

-BY:

-COUNTY
+ATTEST COUNTY

-BY:
+BY: BY:

-Jeanette M. Council, Chairman to the Board
+Clerk to the Board of Commissioners Jeanette M. Council, Chairman to the Board

-ATTEST

-BY:

-FLEMING & ASSOCIATES, P.A.
-BY:
+ATTEST FLEMING & ASSOCIATES, P.A.

+BY: BY:

 Steve Fleming

 This instrument has been Pre-audited in the manner required by the Local Government Budget and Fiscal Control Act.
 Approved for Legal Sufficiency COUNTY ATTORNEY'S OFFICE

-() Renewable () Nonrenewable Expiration Date:
+MELISSA CARDINALI () Renewable () Nonrenewable

-MELISSA CARDINALI County Finance Office
+County Finance Office Expiration Date:

+CLERK TO THE BOARD OF COMMISSIONERS

-- FROM: CANDICE H. WHITE - DATE: 5/20/2019
+FROM: CANDICE H. WHITE, CLERK TO THE BOARD

-SUBJECT: INTERNAL POLICY SETTING MINIMUM RETENTION PERIODS FOR RECORDS WITH THE DISPOSITION INSTRUCTION "DESTROY WHEN ADMINISTRATIVE/REFERENCE VALUE ENDS"
+SUBJECT: INTERNAL POLICY SETTING MINIMUM RETENTION PERIODS

+FOR RECORDS WITH THE DISPOSITION INSTRUCTION "DESTROY

+WHEN ADMINISTRATIVE/REFERENCE VALUE ENDS"